elfhosted/elfhosted.com/docs/index.md

     ---

-     Here's all you need for [infinite stream from Real Debrid with Plex](/guides/media/stream-from-real-debrid-with-plex/), stat!
+     Here's all you need for [infinite streaming from Real Debrid with Plex](/guides/media/stream-from-real-debrid-with-plex/), stat!

 - :scientist: **Advanced Debrid streaming with Aars**